GuillaumeLNB/lexicons_builder/docs/list_dictionaries.rst

 Complete list of synonyms dictionaries
 =======================================

-Here's the list of the synonyms dictionaries the algorithm looks up at.
+Here's the list of the synonyms dictionaries the scrappers look up.

 +--------------------------+-------------+
 | Website                  | Language(s) |